“Around the globe, some 800 million people in hundreds of coastal cities are at risk from storm surges and rising s… https://t.co/1xFtcnnOyq

 We only use your information for the purposes detailed in this notice.
 If there are any changes to the way we process your data, we will contact you and ensure that any new processing is done in accordance with relevant Data Privacy Laws.

-Primarily we process personal data in England.
+Primarily we process personal data in the United Kingdom (UK).

 At The Elders we believe in keeping you informed about what happens with your data to preserve our relationship of trust and confidence and therefore we do not sell any of your information to third parties.